konverner/telegram-bot/README.md

 ### Plugin Features

 Plugins are features based on external services and can be plugged in and out easily without breaking the bot.
+We use environmnet variable "USE_PLUGINS" to control it.

 - OpenAI: It allows consuming OpenAI services like GPT and DALL-E